google/applied-machine-learning-intensive/v2/07_capstone/capstone_project_introduction.md

 * Describe the dataset(s), data acquisition, and data preparation
 * Explain problem space and motivated questions
 * Approach and list of tasks
+* Who will play what roles (program manager, note taker) during each project phase

 **2. Ethical storyboarding worksheet (50 pts)**
 * Colab/codes (100 pts)